digital-services-act/transparency-database/resources/markdown/api-documentation.md

 The attributes of the statement take on two main forms.

 * free textual, limited to 500 characters.
-* limited, the value provided needs to be one of allowed options
+* limited, the value provided needs to be one of the allowed options

+When submitting statements please take care to not submit ANY personal data.
+On a regular basis we will do checks on the database to ensure that no personal data has been submitted.
+However, we kindly ask that you help us out by not submitting any.

 ### Decision Taken (decision_taken)